belyash23/product-planner-frontend/README.md

 ## Running with docker

-To run the application with docker, we need the following commands:

 1. `docker build -t product-planner-frontend .`
 2. `docker run -it -p 8080:80 product-planner-frontend`

-And then go to the browser [App vue](http://localhost:8080) you should see the app.

 ## Project Setup